szewa-polyu/github-finder/README.md

-# Github Finder
+# GitHub Finder

-> React app to search Github profiles.
+> React app to search GitHub profiles.
 This app uses the Context API along with the useContext and useReducer hooks for state management and is part of the ["Modern React Front To Back" Udemy course](https://www.udemy.com/course/modern-react-front-to-back/) by [Brad Traversy](https://www.udemy.com/course/modern-react-front-to-back/#instructor-1).

 > [Brad Traversy's repository](https://github.com/bradtraversy/github-finder)